 Once you find a potential organization to which you’d like to apply, you should generally submit a cover letter, resume and writing sample to them, although it would be prudent to check beforehand to see if other materials are required.
 Because many agencies are not aware that SLS is operating on the quarter system, you should also be sure to advise them of your specific schedule for the externship in the cover letter.

 Be aware, as well, that some criminal or other governmental placements require a security clearance and/or a practice certification, and these processes take extra paperwork and time.
 Security clearances may take 10 to 12 weeks and certification takes at least 3 weeks.
 The application for certification of law students to practice under the supervision of an attorney in California is available online.

 The number of credits students may receive for an externship varies depending upon the externship program and number of hours worked.

-SEP Externships: Students registered for an SEP externship must work at least 16 hours a week and may work no more than 34 hours a week.
-Students are strongly encouraged to work at least 20 hours per week.
+SEP Externships: Students registered for an SEP externship must work at least 20 hours a week and may work no more than 34 hours a week.
 Please also note that individual employers are free to require a minimum number of hours worked as a condition of employment.
 Full time externships are not allowed for SEP placements.
-The allotment of credits for a given number of work hours is as follows:16 hours work = 5 Credits
+The allotment of credits for a given number of work hours is as follows:

 20 hours work = 6 Credits